 9- OpenProdoc (Bonus Entry)

-OpenProdoc is a Document Management System that enables features such as:
+OpenProdoc is an opensource DMS that enables features such as:

 - Ability to define types of folders/files to structure documents according to the organizational structure, the processes of the business, etc…